modir/using-laminas-framework-book/version2/docs/devenv.md

 32-bit counterpart.
 The support of drivers can also cause problems on the 64-bit platform.

-T> If you are new to Linux Ubuntu, watch these excellent video tutorials by [LearnLinux.tv](https://www.youtube.com/channel/UCxQKHvKbmSzGMvUrVtJYnUA) YouTube user:
+> If you are new to Linux Ubuntu, watch these excellent video tutorials by [LearnLinux.tv](https://www.youtube.com/channel/UCxQKHvKbmSzGMvUrVtJYnUA) YouTube user:
 [Tutorial - Installing Ubuntu 16.04 LTS](https://www.youtube.com/watch?v=ajYMQ69S4pg) (this
 one shows how to install Ubuntu Desktop Edition)